 - Specialized training in Hebrew and Greek languages through one of two tracks:

 - Traditional to acquire full comprehension of the language

 - Functional to utilize software tools to aid in translation and exegesis

 - Visit either Israel or Greece and Turkey on faculty-led study tours for elective credit

-The Master of Divinity may be completed in three years’ time through conventional courses on any of our campuses, or by completing some studies at Seattle Teaching Site in addition to final studies at any degree-granting campus.
+The Master of Divinity may be completed in three years’ time through our online campus, at any of our campuses in Oregon and Northern California, or by completing some studies at Seattle Teaching Site in addition to final studies at any degree-granting campus.
 Students who live at a distance may also complete their training without the need to relocate or leave their ministry context through the following scheduling options, though their completion timeframe may be extended:

 |Monday Track||Complete your M.Div. training in one day of class on campus per week.|